INSURANCE CLAIM SOLUTIONS

 A forbearance agreement between two insurance companies designed to avoid legal action.
 This arrangement applies to motor vehicle policies and under it each company agrees to pay up to the limits of their respective interests for the damage to the vehicle of their own insured without regard as to who was to blame for the accident.

 The non-renewal of a policy for any reason.

-An illness which lies dormant for some years before manifesting itself.
+An illness that lies dormant for some years before manifesting itself.